 The Global Fund is a partnership designed to accelerate the end of AIDS, tuberculosis and malaria as epidemics.
-As an international organization, the Global Fund mobilizes and invests more than $4 billion a year to support programs run by local experts in more than 100 countries.
-In partnership with governments, civil society, faith-based organizations, technical agencies, the private sector and people affected by the diseases, the Global Fund has saved 44 million lives since its founding in 2002.
+As an international organization, the Global Fund mobilizes and invests more than $4 billion a year to support programs run by local experts in more than 120 countries.
+In partnership with governments, civil society, faith-based organizations, technical agencies, the private sector and people affected by the diseases, the Global Fund has saved 50 million lives since its founding in 2002.
+The Global Fund plays a significant role in infectious disease control and health system strengthening and is the largest multilateral contributor to pandemic preparedness and response.

 What makes the Global Fund unique